 - D.21.9.1 -- The Contractor shall have one copy of the complete Agreement for the assigned incident. - D.21.9.2 -- After each operational period worked, time will be verified and approved by the Government Agent responsible for ordering and/or directing use the resource.
 Time will be recorded to the nearest quarter hour worked.
 The Government will verify the Contractors time on an Emergency Equipment Shift Ticket (OF-297) (Exhibit G).
 The Government and the Contractor representatives will sign the OF-297 verifying the hours worked daily.
-Each operators name shall be listed on the shift ticket. - D.21.9.3 -- The Finance Unit or designated representative will receive vendors commercial invoices and documents providing itemized breakdown charges.
-They will validate with shift tickets, review, sign, and submit to the payment center. - D.21.9.4 -- When the resource is released to return to the Designated Dispatch Point (DDP), the Finance Unit will sign commercial invoices and submit them to the payment center. - D.21.9.5 -- The incident will submit a payment package including all signed originals, including a detailed invoice that supports each days activity, and a copy of SF-1449 or OF-294, copy of resource order (ONLY if order is filled outside of ROSS), supporting documentation per the Interagency Incident Business Management Handbook (i.e., repair orders, commissary issues, findings and determinations for claims, and any other documents supporting additions or deductions to the payment), and transmittal sheet to the designated payment office.
+Each operators name shall be listed on the shift ticket.

+D.21.9.3 -- The Finance Unit or designated representative will post the equipment time to an Emergency Equipment Use Invoice, Optional Form 286 (OF-286)

+D.21.9.4 -- When the resource is released to return to the Designated Dispatch Point (DDP), the Finance Unit will close out the Invoice including estimated time for return travel.

+D.21.9.5 -- The incident will submit a payment package including all signed originals of OF-286, copy of SF-1449 or OF-294, copy of resource order (ONLY if order is filled outside of ROSS), supporting documentation per the Interagency Incident Business Management Handbook (i.e., repair orders, commissary issues, findings and determinations for claims, and any other documents supporting additions or deductions to the payment), and transmittal sheet to the designated payment office.
+The Contractor will be given a copy of all payment documents at the incident.